Albuquerque is an amazing city.

 Fortunately, this is changing and is where UrbanABQ.com enters the game.

-This site will primarily:
+This site and our group primarily:

 We will continually be looking for guest and regular contributors so feel free to contact us with story ideas and please comment when you feel inclined.